 Cymbeline Meadows is a 74 ha area of working farm land comprising a rich variety of habitats including pastures, arable fields, meadows, woodland and the meandering river Colne.

-By road: vehicular access is via Spring Lane onto Wet Lane
+By road: vehicular access is via the Spring Lane / Bakers Lane junction onto The Chase Way (on some maps referred to as Wet Lane),

 By walk / cycle: There are four pedestrian entrances, two on Cymbeline Way (Avenue of Remembrance), one off of Bakers Lane following the PROW on the edge of Lexden Golf Club and one off of Bergholt Road following the PROW under the rail line subway.